Telescopes at Walmart in 2024: Best deals

 (Image credit: Amazon)

-For beginners, refractor telescopes are often a popular choice due to their easy to maintain and use style.
+For beginners, refractor telescopes are often a popular choice due to their easy-to-maintain and use style.
 They're often mounted to alt-azimuth mounts so they're straightforward to use and the mounts themselves are easy to manufacture so the price tends to be cost-effective too.
 They're best used for focussing on specific targets like moons and planets due to the fact that they're good for showing high-magnified and high-contrast images.

 Reflector telescopes tend to have larger apertures and are better for low-magnification targets like nebulas and galaxies.
-You get two types of reflector telescope: Dobsonians and Newtonians, although there’s some crossover between these.
+You get two types of reflector telescopes: Dobsonians and Newtonians, although there's some crossover between these.
 In brief, though, Dobsonians are easier to maintain and often found attached to the alt-azimuth mount.
 Newtonians are more commonly affixed to equatorial mounts, which allow you to follow the rotation of the night sky more accurately, but they require more upkeep.

 Finally, catadioptric telescopes fix issues found in both of the above types of scope – such as chromatic aberration and the coma effect – and they are typically equipped with a GoTo system.
-These systems are essentially mini computers that align your telescope to particular night sky objects.
+These systems are essentially mini-computers that align your telescope to particular night sky objects.
 You get two types of catadioptrics, the Schmidt-Cassegrain and the Maksutov-Cassegrain.
 As a general rule, the Maksutov-Cassegrain is better for viewing planets, while the Schmidt-Cassegrain models are a little more versatile and feature bigger apertures, so they’re preferred by astrophotographers.

 Join our Space Forums to keep talking space on the latest missions, night sky and more!
 And if you have a news tip, correction or comment, let us know at: community@space.com.